Rishabh672003/Neovim/README.md

 # Neovim

 This repo contains all my [neovim](https://github.com/neovim/neovim) configs files which i use.
+Now made with [lazy.nvim](https://github.com/folke/lazy.nvim)

 ### 🛠️ If you also want to use it